mhill44/holbertonschool-low_level_programming/0x09-static_libraries/README.md

-mhill44 doing the 0x09 assignment
+this is mhill44 doing the 0x09-static libraries assignment